mewmew88/first-challenge/README.md

 # My First Bootcamp Challenge Using a Refactor Code
 ## User Story
-AS A marketing agency
+AS A marketing agency:
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+- I WANT a codebase that follows accessibility standards
+- SO THAT our own site is optimized for search engines

 To achieve the User Story, a downdloaded starter code was given to work with and had to use GitHub for the repository and the deployment of the website.
 While GitBash and VSCode was used for working on the started code to acheive the following:
 - Semantic HTML elements were added throughout the source code